Get exclusive member benefits & effect social change. Join Today

-Also known as an ambulatory ECG or EKG monitor, a Holter monitor records your heart’s activity over a 24 to 48 hour period while you maintain a diary of your activity to help your doctor identify the cause of your symptoms.
+Also known as an ambulatory ECG or EKG monitor, a Holter monitor records your heart’s activity over 24 to 48 hours while you maintain a diary of your activity to help your doctor identify the cause of your symptoms.
 Electrodes attached to your chest record information on a portable, battery-operated monitor that you can carry in your pocket, on your belt, or on a shoulder strap.

-Patients undergoing a stress test may be at risk for heart attack, but this is related to the exercise, not the EKG.
+People undergoing a stress test may be at risk for heart attack, but this is related to the exercise, not the EKG.

 Avoid drinking cold water or exercising before your EKG.
 Drinking cold water can cause changes in the electrical patterns that the test records.
 Exercise can increase your heart rate and affect the test results.